 • To act as a voice for older people and their concerns at national level.

 • To promote positive ageing attitudes in Ireland.

-• To provide training, support and information to the local associations of older people in our eight regions.
+• To provide training, support and information to the local associations of older people in our nine regions.

 • To network the local associations for peer support, capacity building and information sharing.